Signs of Depression in Teens

 When to Contact a Doctor

-Admittedly, it isn’t always easy to tell whether or not your teenager is struggling with depression.
+Admittedly, it isn’t always easy to tell whether or not your teenager struggles with depression.
 Sometimes, experiencing the occasional downs is just part of being a teenager.
-In order to get a better idea of how your teen is managing their feelings (and to figure out what’s going on inside them), it’s important to talk to them.
+To get a better idea of how your teen is managing their feelings (and to figure out what’s going on inside them), it’s important to have a conversation.

 However, if you notice the signs of depression continue, you may need to interfere in your teen’s life.
 Especially if their depression presents safety concerns to your teenager or others.

-It’s unlikely you teen’s depression symptoms will go away on their own.
+It’s unlikely your teen’s depression symptoms will go away on their own.
 Therefore, it’s important to contact a doctor or mental health professional to intervene.

 One of the biggest concerns with teenagers is their risk of suicide.
 Even in teenagers where depression may not appear so severe, suicide remains an extreme risk.